BillySouthern/Dot-Density/README.md

 Can also edit the location of the map, the dot total, the race variables, and various elements of the map.

+This project is based on Walker's Tidycensus package for data wrangling and the Ggplot package for vizualisation.

+References

+Walker, K. (2023).
+Analyzing US Census Data: Methods, Maps, and Models in R (1st ed.).
+CRC Press.